Nuwa: A Quantum Circuit Transpiler Based on a Finite-Horizon Heuristic for Placement and Routing: Description of Our Algorithm

 The first step of our algorithm is to assign each qubit in the circuit to a vertex.
 An injective mapping

 of qubits involved in the input circuit $\sigma$ to vertices of the coupling graph is called a \emph{placement}.
 To a placement $p$ we associate a \emph{placement score}

 where $\lambda$ is a positive integer called the \emph{decision horizon}, or \emph{horizon} for short.
-The horizon represents the number of future gates in the circuit taken into account in order to evaluate the utility of a placement.
-The index $i$ runs over the subsequent $\lambda$ two-qubit gates in $\sigma$.
-The $i$-th two-qubit gate $g_i$ involves qubits $q_i^{(1)}$ and $q_i^{(2)}$.
-Here, $d_G$ denotes the distance between vertices in the coupling graph $G$.
+For each qubit in $Q$, the horizon represents the number of future gates in the circuit taken into account in order to evaluate the utility of a placement.
+For every qubit $q \in Q$, the set $\sigma_{q, \lambda} \subseteq \sigma$ is the subset of the first $\lambda$ gates $g$ in $\sigma$ acting on $q$ with a unique other qubit involved.
+Here, $g=(g_1, g_2)$ is a gate acting on qubits $g_1$ and $g_2$, and $d_G$ denotes the distance between vertices in the coupling graph $G$.
 The value $\delta \in [0, 1]$ is called the \emph{discount factor}, and represents the significance of the contribution of later gates to the placement score.
 Discount factors closer to $0$ aggressively suppress the contribution of gates in future layers, sorting them in chronological order, roughly speaking, whereas discount factors closer to $1$ assign larger, yet exponentially decaying, weights on the distances between qubits involved in gates in future layers, allowing the future gates to make greater contributions.
 The best choice of discount factors depends on the structure of the input circuit.
-We study the choice of this hyperparameter (see ~\cref{sec:results}).
-The hyperparameters \emph{decision horizon} and \emph{discount factor} appear also in the definition of edge scores in~\cref{sec:routing}.
+The hyperparameters decision horizon and discount factor appear also in the definition of edge scores in~\cref{sec:routing}.
+We study the effect of these hyperparameters on the performance of our algorithm in \cref{sec:param_selection}.

 A good placement is one that can lead to a significant reduction in the final \SWAP gate count.
 We present two heuristics for generating placements:~\emph{matching-based} and~\emph{linear} placement.
 We generate a number of placements using the two heuristics.
 We then compare the placements with each other using the placement score \cref{eq:placement}.
 Afterwards, we use the placement with the lowest placement score to route the circuits.